iuliet716/flash-attention-cuda-from-scratch/docs/ncu/00_naive.md

 ```

 L1/TEX throughput is nearly saturated while DRAM throughput remains low,
-indicating that raw DRAM bandwidth is not the bottleneck.
+suggesting that inefficient memory accesses limit the kernel before DRAM bandwidth is fully utilized.

 Nsight Compute also reports:
 > Only 4 of 32 bytes per sector are utilized.

-This indicates inefficient memory transactions.

-Therefore, QKᵀ is likely limited by inefficient memory accesses that place pressure on L1/TEX, rather than DRAM bandwidth.
+This indicates inefficient memory transactions that place heavy pressure on the L1/TEX path rather than on raw DRAM bandwidth.

 ## Softmax